Eyebrow Lift Surgery

 Successful facial plastic surgery is a result of good rapport between patient and surgeon.
 Trust, based on realistic expectations and exacting medical expertise, develops in the consulting stages before surgery.
 Your surgeon can answer specific questions about your specific needs.

-Is a Forehead Lift For You?
+Is a Brow Lift For You?

 As with all elective surgery, good health and realistic expectations are prerequisites.
 When a surgeon tightens loose skin and removes the excess, forehead wrinkling and drooping brows are modified.
 The procedure is called a forehead lift or brow lift.
 If necessary, the surgeon removes part of the muscle that causes vertical frown lines between the brows.
 The result can be a smoother brow and a more youthful expression.
 To see what a forehead lift can do for your face, put your hands above your brows and outside the edges of your eyes and gently raise the skin upwards.
 Forehead lifts are an option if you have a sagging brow or deep furrows between the eyes.
 This procedure is usually done between age forty and sixty-five, although it may be necessary at an earlier age.